AlmogShor/OOPEx1/README.md

 ## UML diagram of our project
 In order to understand more about the structure of the project, especially the structure of Observer.
 ![observer](https://user-images.githubusercontent.com/92925727/209137747-b6cb8a80-2ad2-43da-a7cd-81149c45a8e2.png)

+## Test
+We performed several tests in order to check the normal functions.
+We also used the methods of the JvmUtilities class given to us in the assignment.
+This methods examines the effectiveness of our implementation.

+- [x] **ObjectFootprint**
+  > Shallow and deep size footprint of the object/objects
+- [x] **ObjectTotalSize**
+  > Computes the total (deep) size of the given object
+- [x] **JvmInfo**
+  > Returns JVM's process id, total memory allocated at the beginning of the program as well as the available number of cores.

 ##   Download and run the Project: